Linuxfabrik/monitoring-plugins/check-plugins/starface-channel-status/README.rst

-Check starface-database-stats
+Check starface-channel-status
 =============================

 Overview
 --------

-This plugin processes the database statistics of the Starface PBX.
+Counts the number of current active DAHDI, SIP or other channels of the Starface PBX, and warns on possibly overusage (in percentage).

 It uses the data output of the `Starface Monitoring Module <https://wiki.fluxpunkt.de/display/FPW/Monitoring>`_, which was originally written for Check_MK and listens on port 6556.
 Supports both IPv4 and IPv6.
 Fetched data is cached up to one minute, so that other Starface plugins running in parallel do not query the data again and overload the PBX.